4 Tips for Purchasing Holiday Gifts for Employees

-- Make the gifts personal.
 Personalizing employee gifts adds an element of genuineness that simply cannot be matched by a one-size-fits-all gift.
 Although any employee gift will be appreciated, one that is well thought through and custom-tailored for a specific employee shows that you care about that person individually.

 In the small business setting, it might be feasible to purchase an individual gift based on each particular employee’s preferences.
 In larger organizations, purchasing the same gift for all employees might be in order.
 If this is the case, try to personalize each gift with a meaningful picture, logo or the employee’s name when possible.
 A customized, personalized gift goes farther in demonstrating your gratitude and appreciation for each employee and what he or she brings to your company.

-- Give your employees the gift of giving.
 A great way to foster a sense of gratitude and giving during the busy holiday season is to give a gift that gives back to others.
 Whether you purchase a cow for a family in need on behalf of your employees or find a charity to donate to in their name, giving gifts that reach beyond your employees will prompt a continued spirit of giving within your organization.

-Consider giving employees a gift card through CharityChoice, which lets the recipient choose which charity they’d like their gift card funds to benefit.
+Consider giving your employees a gift card through CharityChoice, which lets the recipient choose which charity they’d like their gift card funds to benefit.
 Options for organizations that can benefit from your employee gifts include the Alzheimer’s Association, the American Red Cross, and 250 other major charitable causes.

 Use the holidays as a time to celebrate your employees and their commitment to hard work—by voicing a simple thank you.
 Here are 40 ways to say thank you to employees at work.